Democratic events in

 Pierce County and beyond

-Watch Parties at Dems Office
+Watch Party at Dems Office

 111 E Locust St in River Falls

-Senator Tammy Baldwin takes on Eric Hovde in their only debate match-up.
 We're making it a potluck, so bring a dish to share.

-We'll provide the drinks.
+We'll provide the beverages.
+See you there!

 Pierce Dems Meeting